 You should have a relevant qualification and recent industry experience and ideally appropriate professional body membership.
 Possession of or willingness to work towards assessor/IQA qualifications together with Level 2 Literacy/Numeracy qualifications i.e. GCSE (A*-C) in English and Maths are essential.

-In return we offer an excellent benefits package which, for this post, includes an excellent pension scheme (Teachers Pensions), free parking at all of our College sites on a first come first served basis, family friendly policies and opportunities for training and development.
+In return we offer an excellent benefits package which, for this post, includes an excellent pension scheme (West Yorkshire Pension Fund), opportunities for flexible working and access to training and development.

 Please note that all applications should be completed online.

 Please visit the vacancies section of our website at www.lcb.ac.uk.
 CV’s will not be accepted.